Overview

 John Hitchcock Visitor Center

-Open daily 8am–3:30pm (Hours may vary based on winter staffing and weather conditions).
+Open daily 8am–3:15pm (Hours may vary based on winter staffing and weather conditions).

-The Visitor Center features exhibits detailing the mountain’s unique geologic history, including the effects of the last glacial period.
-Exhibits also highlight Wachusett Mountain’s human history, from the Native Americans living in the area who gave the mountain its name, to the European colonists who settled the area.
+The Visitor Center features exhibits detailing the mountain’s geologic history, including the effects of the last glacial period.
+Exhibits also highlight Wachusett Mountain’s human history, from the Native Americans living in the area who gave the mountain its name to the European colonists who settled the area.
 The center also features displays explaining the ancient trees found on the mountain, the only old-growth forest east of the Connecticut River.
-There is also an antique collection of preserved birds that are found in the area.
-Hiking trail information is available in the Visitor Center, and park staff can provide advice on routes and trail conditions; winter hikers should be equipped for snowy and icy conditions.
-In addition, there is a magnificent stone fireplace with a crackling fire to warm winter visitors.
+There is also a collection of preserved birds that are found in the area.
+Hiking information is available in the Visitor Center, and park staff can provide advice on routes and trail conditions.
+Winter hikers should be equipped for snowy and icy conditions.
 Restrooms are available in the Visitor Center during open hours.
-Portable toilets are available in the parking lot if the Visitor Center is closed.
-Free parking and admission during the winter.
 Accessible.
 For more information, please call 978-464-2987.

 Quabbin Reservoir, 100 Winsor Dam Road, Belchertown